wqueensb/nordstrom-boots-data/README.md

 One of my favorite styles is the iconic Dr. Martens created in 1947.
 So I decided to create a query that would let me know the different Dr. Marten styles sold by Nordstrom.

+[Boots with a review rating greater than 4.0 ]